IamIsPra/simple-server/README.md

 POST http://localhost:3000/save/:fileName
 ```

 Replace `:fileName` with the desired name for the JSON file to store the POST data.
-The server will save the POST request body as JSON in a file named `:fileName_timestamp.json`, where `timestamp` is the current timestamp at the moment of the request.
+The server will save the POST request body as JSON in a file named `:fileName.json`, and in case of filename conflicts, it will increment the counter and save the data in `:fileName_1.json`, `:fileName_2`.json, and so on.

 ### Example